 How to Clean Marks and Stains from Wooden Blinds

 When the dust has taken hold, or if a few marks need removing, the best thing to do is give your Wooden Blinds a thorough clean.
 Use a soft cloth lightly dipped in lukewarm water with gentle soap, wring thoroughly and wipe the slats clean one after another.
 The cloth only needs to be slightly damp.
 Avoid soaking your wooden blinds, as they’re not water-resistant and this can damage the finish of the slats.

-Rubbing the affected area with a paper towel is usually enough to remove a mark but if it’s a little more stubborn, you can add a spot or two of wood cleaner on a cloth first and simply wipe the blemishes away.
+Marks and stains can also be easily removed by rubbing the affected area with a paper towel, but if it’s a little more stubborn, you can add a spot or two of wood cleaner on a cloth to wipe the blemishes away.

 Decorative tapes add an extra stylish element to your blinds, and their maintenance isn’t different to classic Wooden Blinds.
 Regular dusting and wiping clean will help keep them sharp.
 Make sure to be extra careful around the tapes to avoid damaging them.

 For spots or stains on the tapes use a damp, soft cloth (make sure it’s not dye bleeding) and start with a patch-test first.
 The fabric absorbs dust and grime much better, so clean it regularly.
 Prevention is better than cure also when it comes to blinds!

 And that’s it, your Wooden Blinds are as good as new!
 Got any questions that aren’t answered here?
 Get in touch with our friendly customer service team for more tips and tricks to ensure your window coverings stay in tip-top shape.